asce1001/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 User Story: Understand and comply with relevant legal requirements for website creation and management.

 Description: 1.
-Check all the legal requirements required for website creation
+Check all the legal requirements required for website creation mentioned or aligned with GDPR and ADA
              2. Check for plagiarism

 Assigned To: TBD